DanielOlinyk/Udemy-Course-Certificates-of-Completion/README.md

 # Udemy-Course-Certificates-of-Completion
-A repository to show each of the course completion certificates I have earned from the Udemy online course platform.
+All of my Udemy completed course certificates are displayed here.